-Other crucial elements include the ability to easily link the mobile app to other systems, such as CRM, the ability of non-technical consumers to engage in the content development process, and the ability to archive your software in a manner that helps you to re-use and redistribute it to other devices where appropriate.
+Other crucial elements includes CMS hosting, the ability to easily link the mobile app to other systems, such as CRM, the ability of non-technical consumers to engage in the content development process, and the ability to archive your software in a manner that helps you to re-use and redistribute it to other devices where appropriate.

 What people actually mean by a mobile CMS